davletovb/neva/README.md

   Limit violations raise `ValueError` with the violated ceiling named in the message.
 These are resource ceilings for the existing monolithic JSON checkpoint format, not an OS memory limit or a streaming JSON parser.
+- **Reproducible experiments**: `neva.utils.reproducibility` provides one
+  run-manifest/seeding/offline-replay workflow.
+Call
+  `prepare_reproducible_run(environment, seed=..., prompts=...)` before the run to seed Python, optional NumPy/PyTorch runtimes, Neva scheduler RNGs (including nested Composite schedulers), and custom `set_seed` hooks, then capture exact prompt inputs, provider/model identifiers, generation settings, dependency/runtime versions, scheduler configuration, cache policy plus an initial cache-state fingerprint, and the seed report. `environment.seed(...)` is the seeding-only convenience API. `ReplayTape.for_manifest(manifest)` can attach recording to agents with `tape.attach_recording(env.agents)`;
+  save the manifest/tape, construct a fresh equivalently configured environment, seed/capture its manifest, then use `tape.attach_replay(env.agents, manifest=manifest)`.
+Replay validates exact prompt order/content and refuses manifest, prompt, exhaustion, or unconsumed call mismatches.
+Recording serializes model-boundary calls intentionally so the tape has one deterministic total order.
+Replay of recorded model failures raises `RecordedReplayError` with the recorded exception type/message rather than recreating an arbitrary provider exception class.
+  This does **not** make live providers deterministic: server-side model revisions, routing, sampling/runtime implementations, hidden service state, and provider-side changes remain outside Neva's control.
+PyTorch/CUDA kernels can also be nondeterministic unless the application configures the relevant deterministic-algorithm settings. `PYTHONHASHSEED` is set for child/future processes but cannot change hash randomization of the already-running Python interpreter.
+Exact replay is guaranteed only at the recorded prompt→response/error model boundary with matching local configuration.
+  Manifests contain the prompt strings supplied by the caller, and replay tapes contain exact model prompts/responses, so treat both files as potentially sensitive data.
 - **Long-Term Memory Integrations**: Plug in semantic vector stores like FAISS to give agents durable recall of historical conversations and research notes.
 - **Input hygiene, not a security boundary**: Prompts are length-capped and